-Using natural pest control for houseplants is much healthier for us and our plants.
-There are lots of home remedies that work great to kill bugs on houseplants!
-So skip the toxic chemical pesticides, and try these methods instead.
+There are lots of homemade bug sprays and remedies that work great to kill pests on indoor plants.
+So skip the toxic chemical insecticides, and try these methods instead.

 Why Use Natural Pesticides For Indoor Plants?